 Persons with a disability who require a disability-related accommodation or modification, including auxiliary aids and services in order to participate in a Board meeting, shall contact the Superintendent’s Office by noon on the Friday before the scheduled regular meeting.
 Requests shall be made by calling (714) 663-6111 or by fax to (714) 663-6100.

-Bob Harden is a trustee on the Garden Grove Unified School District Board of Education and represents the district on the California School Boards Association Delegate Assembly.
-He is also a computer consultant; graduate of California State University, Long Beach; and former member of the City of Garden Grove General Plan Advisory Committee.
-Bob was elected in 1994 and his present term expires November 2018.
+Bob Harden was named President of the Garden Grove Unified School District Board of Education in December 2017.
+He is a computer consultant; graduate of California State University, Long Beach; and former member of the City of Garden Grove General Plan Advisory Committee.
+Bob was elected to the Board of Education in 1994 and his present term expires November 2018.

 Walter Muneton is a proud graduate of Santiago High School.
 He earned his Bachelor of Arts degree in Human Services from California State University, Dominguez Hills.
 He has worked for more than five years for the Boys and Girls Clubs of Garden Grove; first as a caseworker, and then as Director for the GGUSD Truancy Reduction Center located at Hare High School.
 He has also served one term as a Neighborhood Improvement Commissioner for the City of Garden Grove.
 Mr. Muneton is currently a Social Work graduate level student at California State University, Long Beach.
 Elected in 2016, Walter's present term expires November 2020.